-Our corporate headquarters, many of our employees and many of our essential business operations are located in the Los Angeles area, near major geologic faults that have experienced earthquakes in the past.
-An earthquake or other natural disaster or power shortage or outage could disrupt operations or impair critical systems.
+Our corporate headquarters, many of our employees and many of our essential business operations are located in the Los Angeles area, near both the sites of the 2025 Pacific Palisades wildfire and major geologic faults that have experienced earthquakes in the past.
+A fire, earthquake or other natural disaster or power shortage or outage could disrupt operations or impair critical systems.
 Any of these disruptions or other events outside of our control could affect our business negatively, harming our operating results.
 In addition, if any of our facilities or the facilities of our third-party service providers, dealers or partners is affected by natural disasters, such as earthquakes, tsunamis, wildfires, power shortages, floods, public health crises (such as pandemics and epidemics), political crises (such as terrorism, war, political instability or other conflict) or other events outside our control, including a cyberattack, our critical business or IT systems could be destroyed or disrupted and our ability to conduct normal business operations and our revenues and operating results could be adversely affected.
 Moreover, these types of events could negatively impact consumer spending in the impacted regions or, depending upon the severity, globally, which could adversely impact our operating results.
-For example, as discussed in the risk factor entitled "General economic and other conditions that impact consumer demand for automobiles, including interest rates, inflation, fuel prices and the impacts of public health events such as the coronavirus pandemic, may have a material adverse effect on our business, financial condition and results of operations," responses to the coronavirus pandemic negatively affected our business, growth, financial condition, results of operations and cash flows in a number of ways, and we cannot predict whether future outbreaks of the coronavirus, including its variants and subvariants, or of other infectious diseases will result in renewed governmental restrictions on consumer and dealer behavior, any of which could have negative financial and operational impacts on our business.
+For example, as discussed in the risk factor entitled "General economic and other conditions that impact consumer demand for automobiles, including interest rates, inflation, tariffs and fuel prices, may have a material adverse effect on our business, financial condition and results of operations," responses to the coronavirus pandemic negatively affected our business, growth, financial condition, results of operations and cash flows in a number of ways, and we cannot predict whether future outbreaks of the coronavirus, including its variants and subvariants, or of other infectious diseases will result in renewed governmental restrictions on consumer and dealer behavior, any of which could have negative financial and operational impacts on our business.